McCoyChisom/TurbRCAE-Model/README.md

+# Please, do not follow the steps in this README file just yet, until I have created time to edit and update it with the correct information.
+Most of the things I have written here have been changed since the last time I managed to write down things.

 To begin with, I have used Ubuntu 24.04, hence to make most of the environment setup, I had to create and use a Virtual environment:

 Please Note: